Photos by Robbie Raskin, Stadium Journey

 Niagara’s stature as a wine region of global repute has been growing momentously for about two decades so far.
 With that comes a culture of gastronomy that flows through St. Catharines’ hip downtown core.
 The food inside the arena is fairly standard for a modern OHL rink, with a couple signature items but largely ordinary fare.

 Just about every concession offers the usual poutine ($10.75) and pizza ($7.50), with the standout savoury item being a Chicken Parm sandwich (16.50 for a combo).
-The new arena signature is the ‘Ice Dog Dessert’ consisting of a gut-busting doughnut-fried churro-ice cream sundae for $16.50).Why not?
+You certainly won’t go hungry, but Meridian Centre isn’t exactly a culinary destination either - enjoy the restaurants of nearby St. Paul and James Streets if you’re including a meal as part of your evening.

 Being in wine country, though, it’s the drinks selection that sets Meridian Centre apart, as well it should.
 Beyond the usual ‘cheap’ imports, craft beer cans come from Oast House and Bench Brewery, with cider from Niagara Cider Co. (all $13).
-But where the fun really begins is Niagara wine on draught, with a variety of local wines poured on tap for $14.
-That’s the way to drink at an IceDogs game!
+But where the fun really begins is Niagara wine on draught, with a small variety of local wines from Vineland Estate on tap for $14.
+That’s the way to drink in wine country!

 Atmosphere 4

 The defining quirk of the arena is its topographical situation.
-This comes from the fact that the arena is located in a deep ravine, at the bottom of a cliff upon which downtown St. Catharines is perched.
-In fact, the roofline of the arena is mostly even with street level in the downtown.
-Rather than entering from the bottom, as is standard in just about every building, the majority of fans at Meridian Centre will actually enter from the roof and descend into the arena.
+The arena is located in a deep ravine, at the bottom of the high land upon which downtown St. Catharines is perched.
+In fact, the roofline of the arena is mostly even with street level of the surrounding neighbourhood, rather than rising above it.
+Fans don’t enter at ground level and climb up to their seats, as usual.
+Here you actually enter from the roof and descend into the arena.

-Two footbridges connect the top level of the rink to bustling St. Paul Street.
-Fans enter at the top of these, and descend two or three levels to the seating bowl, before descending again to their seats.
-Strange as it may seem, the design works well.
+Two footbridges connect the top level of the rink to bustling St. Paul Street, though usually only one is open for hockey.
+Fans descend two or three levels to the seating bowl.
+Strange as it may seem, the design works efficiently.
 Emerging from the stairwell, fans enter a concourse that wraps all the way around the arena and is wide open to the ice, meaning no one has to miss any action when leaving their seats.
-At the west end of the rink, the openness is particularly notable, with a double-height open terrace.
+At the west end of the rink, the open feel is particularly notable, with a double-height open terrace.
 Along here there are concessions, exhibitor booths, and the interesting St. Catharines Sports Hall of Fame.
+The Hall of Fame is small but features interesting rotating displays, and is open to the ice, rather than tucked away into a separate room.

 The seats themselves are steeply pitched and comfortable, affording good views.
-Unfortunately they are painted in the blue and orange colours of title sponsor Meridian Credit Union, rather than the IceDogs red and black, but that can be excused amidst the usual full crowds.
+Unfortunately they are painted in the blue and orange colours of title sponsor Meridian Credit Union, rather than the IceDogs red and black.
+It isn’t too distracting, as the seats are usually quite full anyway.

 Upstairs at the club level, a tier of suites lines each side of the rink with a spacious hospitality area at the east end.
 At this end, banners hang commemorating the current club’s achievements as well as the historic Blackhawks and Teepees clubs who used to play in town.
-In-game presentation is mostly restrained, without too much obtrusive music or advertising.
+In-game presentation is focused, without too much obtrusive music or advertising.
+The IceDogs uniquely (for Canada) employ cheerleaders, but they are relegated to a corner of the seating bowl and dance in place to any music piped in.

 Neighbourhood 5